The Chase Sapphire Reserve is perfect for those who can use its luxury travel perks

 Perhaps the real question is “Should you get either the Chase Sapphire Preferred or the Chase Sapphire Reserve?”
 The Chase Ultimate Rewards points earned with either card are extremely valuable, and the points from either sign-up bonus alone will help offset a nice portion of your next vacation, especially as travel starts coming back.

-However, if your travel and dining expenses are high, and earning an extra point per dollar can make up for that initial bonus, you may want to consider the Sapphire Reserve instead.
+And, if the better travel insurance and lounge access are needed, you may want to consider the Sapphire Reserve instead.
 And while the Sapphire Reserve also comes with a higher annual fee, you’re getting a ton of benefits that can make the cost worth it, but only if you’ll use those perks on a regular basis.

-If you’re well versed in loyalty points and miles and see yourself traveling regularly in the second half of 2021 and into 2022, then the Chase Sapphire Reserve is a card to consider.
+If you’re well versed in loyalty points and miles and see yourself traveling regularly in 2022, then the Chase Sapphire Reserve is a card to consider.
 With its current sign-up bonus of 60,000 points, its many luxury travel perks and enough statement credits to offset most of the annual fee, this card can get a lot of use in your wallet.